devyeshtandon/moduleFMU/README.md

 3. The .out file will have the output states.

 #Limitations
-Currently the module does not support the string drive.
+1. Currently the module does not support the string drive.
+2. The module gives a segmentation fault if FMU with version 1.0 is used with simulation type not supported by the FMU.
+3. Constant timestep for cosimulation.